 The TRCC Executive Board will elect the chair and vice chair of the TRCC from among its membership.
 The vice chair will serve as chair in his/her absence.
 The TRCC Executive Board meets, as needed, to discuss issues affecting Florida's Traffic Safety Information System.
 The TRCC Charter dictates that the TRCC Executive Board will meet at least once annually, however the Board normally meets at least once each quarter to conduct TRCC business.
 A majority vote of the members present at a meeting of the Executive Board is required to conduct TRCC business.
 At least four members of the Executive Board must be present to conduct business.

 MEMBERSHIP OF THE TRCC

-The TRCC consists of an Executive Board, an Application Review Subcommittee, and a Data (Go Team) Subcommittee.
+The TRCC consists of an Executive Board and Subcommittees as needed.

 TRCC EXECUTIVE BOARD